davis190/resume/resume/resume.md

 ## Experience {.divider}

-### Principal of Cloud Migrations and Modernization &mdash; Caylent
+### Delivery Manager -  Cloud Migrations and Modernization &mdash; Caylent

 #### May 2021 - Present

-- Deliver projects to customers using up to date technologies
+- Manage a team of architects and engineers to deliver customer projects
+- Architect modern solutions for customers using the latest AWS tools
 - Build a team and a culture for the new professional services organization

 ### Lead Solutions Architect &mdash; Onica